net-lisias-kspu/ContractConfigurator/4-Behaviours/SpawnPassengers-Behaviour.md

     //
     count = 10

-    // Names of passengers to spawn (use instead of count to spawn
+    // Kerbal(s) to spawn (use instead of count to spawn passengers with
-    // passengers with specific names.
+    // specific names.
     //
-    // Type:      <a href="String-Type">string</a>
+    // Type:      <a href="Kerbal-Type">Kerbal</a>
     // Required:  No (multiples allowed)
     //
-    passengerName = Kerman Kerman
+    kerbal = Kerman Kerman

     // Type of the passenger(s).
     //